Yoshukai Karate: Mike Foster

 Mike Foster (b.
 19 April 1940) was an American serviceman stationed in 1957 at Ituzuke Air Force Base, Japan.
 Foster first studied judo, and later karate with Hiroko Watanabe, a Goju Ryu instructor who taught at the Itazuke Administration Annex base gym.
 Watanabe felt that Foster was a promising student and suggested that he study with Mamoru Yamamoto who was then still affiliated with Tsuyoshi Chitose's Chito-ryu.
 In 1964 Foster returned to Japan to test for second degree black belt and spent three weeks training at Yamamoto's dojo.
 He then returned to Japan in September 1964 to live and train in Yamamoto's dojo for approximately nineteen months.

 Foster returned to the U.S. in 1966 as 4th degree black belt and became recognized as one of the top fighters in the U.S.A.
 He was named the director of the U.S.A.
 Yoshukai Karate Association by Yamamoto, and in this capacity established and headed karate schools in the United States which became part of the U.S. Chito-ryu Karate Federation.
 He returned to Japan on other occasions to study for a total of ten years under Yamamoto, during which time Yamamoto separated from the Chito-ryu Federation.
 Foster remained in the U.S. director position until 1980 when he stepped down and founded his own Yoshukai International Karate Association (YIK).
 In 1989 after a lawsuit, Mike Sadler was awarded the right to use the name; hence, Mike Foster could use "Yoshukai International Karate Association."

 Foster opened his first dojo in the U.S. in the mid-sixties at Tampa, Florida, and shortly afterward established the first of several Yoshukai Karate schools associated with colleges and universities at St. Leo College, Florida.
 From Tampa he moved to Orlando, Florida, where he kept a dojo during the early seventies.
 During the late seventies and eighties Foster maintained a dojo in Daytona, Florida.
 In the early nineties he relocated to Titusville, Florida, where he shared a hombu dojo (headquarters) for seven years with aikido Tom Walker.
-Foster continued to instruct senior grades at his hombu dojo in Titusville until 2008, when he retired from active teaching due to health reasons.
+Foster continued to instruct senior grades at his hombu dojo in Titusville until 2008, when he retired from active teaching for health reasons.